technickle/open-data-resources/legislation.md

 layout: default
 ---

-# Proposed Legislation for Technology, Data, Reporting and/or Transparency
+# Proposed Legislation impacting Technology, Data, Reporting and/or Transparency

 This is not intended to be an exhaustive list.
 See also [enacted laws](nys-data-laws.html) for similar laws which have already been passed.